 Manssouri: Current disruptions of trade and distribution systems are compounded by rising energy prices and volatile fertiliser markets.
 This is increasing production costs and affecting yields, posing a threat to food production, farm incomes, and food security globally.

 Other ongoing challenges include the need to produce more healthy and nutritious food to feed the world’s growing population, but with a smaller environmental footprint.
-Balancing agrifood systems in developing countries is critical to achieving the 2030 agenda, yet the funding gap still stands at hundreds of billions of dollars.
-In Sub-Saharan Africa, three in four agrifood micro-enterprises lack sufficient access to finance due to lack of capacity to manage loans, prohibitive transaction costs, and the perceived risk of agriculture.
+Financing agrifood systems in developing countries is critical to achieving the 2030 agenda, yet the funding gap still stands at hundreds of billions of dollars.
+In sub-Saharan Africa, three in four agrifood small or medium enterprises lack sufficient access to finance due to lack of capacity to manage loans, prohibitive transaction costs, and the perceived risk of agriculture.

 There are also peculiar challenges like the ageing farming workforce, youth unemployment, and rapid technological advances, including AI that require new job skills.
 FAO reports found that more than 20% of young people globally were not in education, employment, or training in 2023, meaning their skills do not match the labour market.

-IPS: Why is investing in agrifood systems crucial?
+IPS: Why is investing in agrifood systems so important?

 Manssouri: It is important because investment is about sacrificing something today to have something better tomorrow.
 We cannot expect impact if we don’t invest.
 It lifts people out of poverty and hunger.
-The Director General of FAO and I believe that the right to food is a basic human right and that peace is a prerequisite for food security, which in turn is also a prerequisite for peace.
+The Director General of FAO and I believe that the right to food is a basic human right and that peace is a prerequisite for food security, and food security is also a prerequisite for peace.
 That belief guides all our work.

-We urgently need to transform agricultural systems so that they are more sustainable, resilient, and inclusive.
+We urgently need to transform agrifood systems to be more sustainable, resilient, and inclusive.
 Investment is critical to that transformation.
-It creates jobs; nearly 1.3 billion people were employed in agricultural systems in 2022.
+It creates jobs; nearly 1.3 billion people were employed in agrifood systems in 2022.

 We need policies and investment strategies that look beyond farming to transport, storage, processing, wholesale and retail markets.
 This helps small-scale farmers, agribusinesses, and rural entrepreneurs thrive by connecting them to markets, financing, innovation, and technology.
 It is about aiming for a scale of investment, from public to private, and how to de-risk those investments to achieve food security for everyone.